• Skip to primary navigation

 Get it Here

-REVIVE’s line-up of USDA Certified Organic essential oils includes a organic kit, as well as the following 10 single oils: Lavender, Peppermint, Frankincense, Lemon, Eucalyptus, Tea Tree, Sweet Orange, Grapefruit, Vetiver and Patchouli.
+REVIVE‘s line-up of USDA Certified Organic essential oils includes a organic kit, as well as the following 10 single oils: Eucalyptus, Frankincense, Lavender, Lemon, Tea Tree, Sweet Orange, Grapefruit, Vetiver, Patchouli and Ylang-Ylang.

-While the line-up of organic oils is currently still limited to 10 oils, REVIVE offers fair price for great quality oils.
+Yes, the line-up of organic oils is currently still limited to 10 oils.
+Still, REVIVE offers fair price for great quality oils.

 Why Use Essential Oils and Aromatherapy?